Title IV Refund Policy

 Title IV Refund Repayment Policy

-your tax refunds, send your account to a collection agency, and take you to court to recover the money owed.
+If you continue to ignore this bill, your account will be turned over to the Department of Education for all future collection.
+The department of Education has the ability to garnish your wages, withhold your tax refunds, send your account to a collection agency, and take you to court to recover the money owed.